thisguyagain-39/A3/README.md

 A2 for class. svelte gaming amirite

-grade this however i hopefully cooked on both fronts
+I changed my mind grade this on functionality because it's kinda ugly and I don't think I have time to make it pretty